naijaping/List-newest-members/readme.txt

 License: GNU/GPL 2
 Stable tag: 1.0

+== READ THIS BEFORE YOU DOWNLOAD AND INSTALL == Although this plugin is working as it should, but use at your own risk, I can not be held responsible for any damage caused to your sit.

 == Description ==

 This is a very lightweight plugin that list at lesat 5 newest members in the widget